not4rt/SOTA-minifilter/README.md

 ## Description

-This minifilter tries to identify malicious group of processes by validating rules against all IRP sent to the filesystem.
+This minifilter tries to identify malicious processes by validating rules against all IRP sent to the filesystem.

 ## External Code